BYUIDSS/R-Data-Analysis-/README.md

-# hello_world
+# R project

-Hello, Git-users.
-My name is Dongchan Lim.
-I'm psychology major in BYU-I but currently studying data science.
+This is Dongchan (Richard) Lim's Personal Project for data analysis using R.